 As Great Britain has now officially left the European Customs Union, many shipments to Europe will require Customs Approval before reaching the delivery point.

 For each shipment, additional paperwork is mandatory for Customs procedures.

-Duties and Taxes are also likely with goods imported into GB or the EU.
+Duties and Taxes (if applicable) will be charged on goods imported into GB or the EU.

 However, it remains unclear whether there will be a Free Trade Agreement or if the trade will be on World Trade Organisation Terms as yet; We will provide more details once this is confirmed.

-At PalletOnline, we want to help ease the process of sending a pallet to the EU after Brexit; Please read the following information carefully.
+At PalletOnline, we want to help ease the process of sending a pallet to the EU after Brexit, especially considering that most businesses have never shipped outside of the EU trading bloc pre-Brexit; please read the following information carefully.

-The vast majority of shipments from the UK heading into the EU are now subject to Customs approval before they can move forward.
+The vast majority of shipments from the UK heading into the EU are now subject to Customs approval before they can be delivered.

 For your goods to pass through Customs with no issues, you must provide all the correct documents and paperwork.

 If you don't provide the correct details, your shipment will face delays.